 Sauroposeidon proteles (2009)

-When the first fossil remains of this “lizard earthquake god” and last known North American sauropod were found in 1994, they were so old and unusual in size that they were misidentified as petrified wood!
+When the first fossil remains of this “lizard earthquake god” and the last known North American sauropod were found in 1994, they were so old and unusual in size that they were misidentified as petrified wood.
 Further analysis has since ranked it among the longest (110 feet), heaviest (60 tons), and tallest (55 feet) of all known dinosaurs.
 The reference to earthquakes comes from the notion that its weight was so great it must have made the ground shake as it walked.

 Utah